Fully managed¶

 -

-Bring your own cloud
+Bring your own compute

 Run Caution enclaves in your own AWS account.